XinShuo-ph/KAdath_Frontera/README.md

 - KAD_NUMC - number of parallel compiling jobs CMake can run, e.g. 7

 ## Build Process
+\subpage build
 1. Go to build_release.
 1. Create a build directory and enter it
 1. Invoke `cmake (options) ..`
   - where `..` denotes the location where the CMakeList.txt file is
-  - The available main cmake options are the following (the value in parentheses corresponds to the default settings) :
+  - The important cmake options are the following (the value in parentheses corresponds to the default settings) :
     - `-DPAR_VERSION = On/Off (On)`
       - Set to On to build the MPI parallel version of the library.
 The initial data codes within this branch are only designed for use with MPI.
     - `-DCMAKE_BUILD_TYPE = Release/Debug`